Skip to main content

 • OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens: RFC 8705: Provides mutual TLS authentication with PKI and self-signed certificate validation, plus certificate-bound tokens.

-• OAuth 2.0 Resource Indicators: RFC 8707: Enables clients to specify the resources they want access to, enhancing security and access control.
+• OAuth 2.0 Resource Indicators: RFC 8707: Enables clients to specify the resources they want access to.

 • JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens: RFC 9068: Specifies the use of JWTs as OAuth 2.0 access tokens.

-• OAuth 2.0 Pushed Authorization Requests (PAR): RFC 9126: Enhances security by allowing clients to push authorization requests directly to the server.
+• OAuth 2.0 Pushed Authorization Requests (PAR): RFC 9126: Lets clients push authorization request parameters directly to the authorization server instead of passing them through the browser.

 • OAuth 2.0 Authorization Server Issuer Identification: RFC 9207: Ensures the authenticity of authorization servers to clients.